Check out How to Freeze Eggs. This is really thinking outside the box, but there are lots of reasons to freeze eggs for later! See below for more.

 You might see an awesome price on eggs here and there.
 Maybe it's after Easter and all the stores are trying to get rid of their extras and they're on clearance.

 Other times, shortages are actually a reason to stock up on eggs.
 Egg shortages in stores happen time to time and are not a reason to panic.
 I've seen many times over the years eggs were not in good supply!
 Flooding in certain areas of the country and other natural disasters, high gas prices, and other issues can cause the price of eggs to rise and the supply to drop.
 Egg prices also indirectly reflect grain prices, gas prices (for shipping to stores) and other things.
 So, it can happen!

-If you do find eggs and use a LOT of them, you don’t have to fret over storing them or trying to use them up quickly.
-Store-bought eggs must remain refrigerated, of course, but freezing them is a simple way to ensure your eggs are available for when you need them.
-To save money, look for boxes of 5 dozen or more, and freeze the ones you won’t use within the sell-by date!
+If you do find eggs and use a LOT of them for baking, you don't have to fret over storing them or trying to use them up quickly.
+Store-bought eggs must remain refrigerated, of course, but freezing them is a simple way to ensure your eggs are available for when you need them for cakes, cookies, breads etc..
+To save money, look for boxes of 5 dozen or more, and freeze the ones you won't use within the sell-by date!
 Easy peasy!

 How to Freeze Eggs: